-is unlikely but cannot be ruled out.
-The SSC recommends that, in risk assessments, the range from 10 to $1000 \text{ ID}{50}/\text{g}$ cattle oral doses is considered.
+titre of infected brain is sampled.
+The possibility that such a high dose might be encountered is unlikely but cannot be ruled out.
+The SSC recommends that, in risk assessments, the range from 10 to 1000 ID{50}/g cattle oral doses is considered.

 On the other hand, risks from exposure to amounts of infection below the minimal infectious dose cannot be determined in the current state of the scientific knowledge.
-In terms of risk assessment, the risks resulting from (low) residual infectivity should at present - until further evidence is available - be calculated as if a population as awhole is exposed the SSC suggests using the probability scenario in the BSE context, assuming for the time being a linear dose-response curve down to the low dose range2.
-This is a conservative assumption and would mean, as an example, that a product containing an evenly distributed residual infectivity of 103 ID50/g and given to each of 1 million individuals, may result in 500 individuals being infected.
+In terms of risk assessment, the risks resulting from (low) residual infectivity should at present - until further evidence is available - be calculated as if a population as a whole is exposed the SSC suggests using the probability scenario in the BSE context, assuming for the time being a linear dose-response curve down to the low dose range2.
+This is a conservative assumption and would mean, as an example, that a product containing an evenly distributed residual infectivity of 10-3 ID50/g and given to each of 1 million individuals, may result in 500 individuals being infected3.
 The SSC also suggests that the accumulative infectivity scenario has to be considered as valid for risk assessment of the effects of repeated sub-infectious doses, provided the interval of administration is not too long.

-The route of infection is critical: it is generally believed that patients with vCJD have been orally exposed to the BSE agent.
+- The route of infection is critical: it is generally believed that patients with vCJD have been orally exposed to the BSE agent.
 Oral route is known to be the least effective in animal TSE models.
 However, a trans-species oral route cannot be assumed, to be less efficient, although nothing is known on the efficacy of inter-species transmission by oral route especially for natural diseases.
 A worst case assumes a value of 108 cow i.c.
 ID50 per gram of CNS tissue.
 It is estimated that there is a 105 fold reduction in efficiency from i.c. to oral BSE transmission within one species, thus resulting in a worst case scenario of 103 cow oral ID50/g CNS tissue.
 However this order of magnitude is usually lower when a species barrier is crossed.